 As part of the Eastside project, WSDOT is constructing walls between Evergreen Point Road and the vicinity of 108th Avenue Northeast.
 In general, walls will reduce traffic noise and provide screening for residents living along the corridor.
 Walls range between 6 and 20 feet high, depending on location.

 In keeping with information included in our environmental documents and past community outreach, we're building walls throughout the corridor.

 When will walls be built?

-WSDOT's design-build contractor, Eastside Corridor Constructors, began building walls in spring 2012 and they are targeted for completion by the end of 2013, when work is scheduled to wrap up on the project.
+WSDOT's design-build contractor, Eastside Corridor Constructors, began building walls in spring 2012 and they are targeted for completion by mid-2014.
 Construction began on the Eastside project in April 2011.

 Where will walls be built?

 Walls generally will be installed at the edge of the new roadway or along the edge of WSDOT's right of way.
 You can download printable maps and cross-section illustrations below to view wall heights and locations.

 You can view printable illustrated cross-sections by clicking the lettered segments in the map below.
 Each downloadable pdf file shows where walls will be relative to the highway, landscaping and residential areas.

 Walls facing the highway and public trails and paths will have a finish called Random Flare, pictured below.
 A commnuity design process conducted in 2008 and 2009 helped us develop this finish.